-Mumbai: A 37-year-old Pakistani national, who was illegally staying in India since he was about 10 years of age, has been deported to the neighbouring country, a police official said Wednesday.
+Mumbai: A 37-year-old Pakistani national, who was illegally staying in India since he was about 10 years of age, has been deported to the neighbouring country, a police official said today.

-Siraj Khan, the Pakistani national, was staying in the Antop Hill area Mumbai.
+Siraj Khan, the Pakistani national, was staying in the Antop Hill area here.
 He had also got married to an Indian woman some years ago and the couple have three children, the police official said.

-“Since all the cases against Khan were disposed of by the court and one case of violation of a detention order was withdrawn by the government, he was deported to Pakistan on March 12,” Bhagwat Bansod, senior inspector at the Rafi Ahmed Kidwai Marg police station Mumbai, said.
+“Since all the cases against Khan were disposed of by the court and one case of violation of a detention order was withdrawn by the government, he was deported to Pakistan on March 12,” Bhagwat Bansod, senior inspector at the Rafi Ahmed Kidwai Marg police station here, said.

 A police team took Khan to the Attari border at Amritsar in Punjab, from where he was deported after the completion of all the formalities at the foreign regional registration office, he added.